hlynch/Biometry2020/docs/Week-11-lecture.md

 ## Fixed effects vs. random effects

 We have so far assumed that factors are fixed effects. **Fixed effects** represent all the states in the system you would ever be interested in.
-Our null hypothesis for a fixed effects factor is $H_0: \text{all treatment effects, } A_i = 0$ (e.g.,, the three experimental, pre-planned nitrogen treatments as in our plant example).
+Our null hypothesis for a fixed effects factor is $H_0: \text{all treatment effects, } A_i = 0$ (e.g., the three experimental, pre-planned nitrogen treatments as in our plant example).
 ANOVA models with only fixed effects are sometimes called Model I ANOVAs.

 **Random effects** represent a random sample of some larger population about which you want to make inference.
 For example, you are studying literacy in a human population, and in your sample you have English, French, Spanish, and Russian speakers.
 You are not interested in the specific effect of Russian vs. English, you just want to be able to include in your model variability that may come from the fact that different languages are represented.
 Random effects are also useful to extrapolate your findings to other languages that were not included in your sample.
 Our null hypothesis for a random effects factor is $H_0: \mathrm{Var}(\text{All treatment effects, } A_i) = 0$.
 ANOVA models with only random effects are sometimes called Model II ANOVAs.